wolfmanfp/gallery/README.md

-# gallery-servlet
+# Gλllery
-A little Java servlet project.
+This is a small Jakarta EE web application project.

-##Documentation
+## Documentation
-You can read the documentation in dokumentacio.md or dokumentacio.pdf (in Hungarian).
+You can read the documentation in dokumentacio.md (in Hungarian).